Code-Institute-Submissions/Aloy-from-outcast-to-heroine/README.md

     * Why it is important to have 'healthy' rolemodels instead of bare-naked ladies who have no storylines of any substance.

 ### User Stories ###

+><p>"As a user, I want an attractive and informative website so I will be educated and entertained"</p>

+><p>"As a user, I want to find information about why having a female playable character in video games is very important for female rolemodels, so I can use this information for my personal goals, like speaking engagements"</p>

+><p>"As a user, I want to be able to contact the site owner so I can ask questions and/or suggest additional content"</p>

+><p>"As I user, I want to see data about the presence of female playable characters in videogames, so I can use the data for personal goals"</p>